 [kubernetes] name=Kubernetes baseurl=https://packages.cloud.google.com/yum/repos/kubernetes-el7-x86_64 enabled=1 gpgcheck=1 repo_gpgcheck=1 gpgkey=https://packages.cloud.google.com/yum/doc/yum-key.gpg https://packages.cloud.google.com/yum/doc/rpm-package-key.gpg

-Then, install the necessary packages using following command:
+Then, install the necessary packages using the following command:

 sudo dnf install kubelet kubeadm kubectl --disableexcludes=kubernetes